 Therefore, in whatever capacity you're looking at training cleaners, whether you're an employer or manager wanting to bring a new person up-to-speed quickly and easily, or you're wanting to help others just muck-in with things correctly, here are some of the main pointers to consider, with details at the end of how you can download a cleaner’s training checklist of these:

-This should already be in place for each cleaner to go through and take note of.
-However, in some circumstances they may have needs or issues that the risk assessment itself needs to then accommodate.
+This should already be in place (and a must for any professional cleaning company) for each cleaner to go through and take note of.
+However, in some circumstances, they may have needs or issues that the risk assessment itself needs to then accommodate.

 These detail the nuts and bolts of how to use each cleaning chemical and substance, including for emergencies and accidents.